microsoft/PowerApps-Samples/cds/orgsvc/C#/OverrideGoalTotal/README.md

 ### Demonstrate

 1. Creates Metric, and setting the Metric type to `count` and also setting `IsAmount` to false.
-2. The `RollupFields` creates a Rollup field which targets completed (received) phone calls.
+2. The `RollupFields` creates a Rollup column which targets completed (received) phone calls.
 3. The `GoalRollupQuery` creates the goal rollup queries, locating the incoming and outgoing closed phone calls.
 4. Creates a goal to track the open incoming phone calls.
 5. The `RecalculateRequest` calculates the rollup for goals.